 In Japan, benefits of standardization and construction in series are being realized with the ABWR units.
 The first two ABWRs in Japan, the 1360 MWe Kashiwazaki-Kariwa 6 and 7 units, have been in commercial operation since 1996 and 1997 respectively.
-ABWR plants are under construction at Hamaoka Unit No. 5 and Shika Unit No. 2, and deployment programmes are underway for 8 more ABWRs.
-Two ABWRs are under construction in Taiwan, China.
+The second two ABWRs, Hamaoka Unit 5 and Shika Unit 2, began commercial operation in 2005.
+Shimane-3 in Japan and and two ABWRs in Taiwan, China are under construction.

 Expectations in Japan are that future ABWRs will achieve a significant reduction in generation cost relative to the first ABWRs.
 The means for achieving this cost reduction include standardization, design changes and improvement of project management, with all areas building on the experience of the ABWRs currently in operation.
 In addition, a development programme was started in 1991 for ABWR-II, aiming to further improve and evolve the ABWR, with the goal of significant reduction in power generation costs relative to a standardized ABWR.
 The power level of ABWR-II has been increased relative to the ABWR, and benefits of economies-of-scale are expected.
 Commissioning of the first ABWR-II is foreseen in the late 2010s.
-Also in Japan, the basic design of a large advanced PWR has been completed by Mitsubishi Heavy Industries and Westinghouse for the Japan Atomic Power Company's Tsuruga-3 and -4 units, and a larger version, the APWR+ is in the design stage.
+Also in Japan, the basic design of a large advanced PWR (APWR) has been completed by Mitsubishi Heavy Industries and Westinghouse for the Japan Atomic Power Company's Tsuruga-3 and -4 units, and a larger version, the APWR+ is in the design stage.
+The 1700 MWe US-APWR, the largest new design, is under review by U.S.NRC for DC and COL for Comanche Peak 3&4.

-In the Republic of Korea, the benefits of standardization and construction in series are being realized with the Korean Standard Nuclear Plants (KSNPs).
-The first two KSNPs, Ulchin 3 and 4 began commercial operation in 1998 and 1999.
-Yonggwang 5 and 6 began commercial operation in 2002.
-Two more KSNPs are under construction at Ulchin 5 and 6.
-The accumulated experience is now being used by KEPCO to develop the improved KSNP+.
-The first units of KSNP+ are planned for Shin-Kori Units 1 and 2 with start of construction in 2004 and 2005 respectively.
-In addition, the development of the Korean Next Generation Reactor, now named the Advanced Power Reactor 1400 (APR-1400), was started in 1992, building on the experience of the KSNPs.
-The higher power level of the APR-1400 relative to the KSNP and the KSNP+ has been selected to capture economies-of-scale.
-Recent development of the APR-1400 focused on improving availability and reducing costs.
-In March 2001, KEPCO started the Shin-kori 3,4 project for the APR1400.
-The plan for the first of two APR-1400 units at Shin-Kori is to start construction in June 2005 with commissioning in 2010.
+In the Republic of Korea, the benefits of standardization and construction in series are being realized with the Korean Standard Nuclear Plants, OPR 1000.
+The first two OPR 1000, Ulchin 3 and 4 began commercial operation in 1998 and 1999.
+Yonggwang 5&6 and Ulchin 5&6 were connected to the grid in 2002 to 2005.
+The accumulated experience has been used by Korea Hydro and Nuclear Power (KHNP) to develop the improved OPR 1000+.
+The construction of the first OPR 1000+ was started in 2006 for Shin-Kori Units 1 and 2 with commercial operation planned for 2010 and 2011, respectively.
+In addition, the development of the Korean Next Generation Reactor, now named the Advanced Power Reactor 1400 (APR-1400), was started in 1992, building on the experience of the OPR 1000.
+The higher power level of the APR-1400 relative to the OPR 1000 and the OPR 1000+ has been selected to capture economies-of-scale.
+Development of the APR-1400 focused on improving availability and reducing costs.
+In November 2007, KHNP started the construction of the first APR-1400 for the Shin-kori Units 3 &4, with completion scheduled for 2013 and 2014.